Chart Color Schemes

 Infrastructure

-Morayfield - East has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Morayfield - East has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Twenty-four projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Morayfield Landing Estate, Minimbah State School Music Centre Upgrade, Morayfield South Emerging Community Area, and Morayfield Neighbourhood Planning Project.
-The following list details those likely to be most relevant.
+Twenty-four projects identified by AreaSearch are expected to impact the area significantly, with changes to local infrastructure having a substantial influence on performance.
+Notable projects include Morayfield Landing Estate, Minimbah State School Music Centre Upgrade, Morayfield South Emerging Community Area, and Morayfield Neighbourhood Planning Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.